Jacob-Lang/APIs---Spotify-Album-Covers/README.md

 # APIs---Spotify-Album-Covers
- Using Spotifys API to extract album cover information
+ Using Spotify's API to extract album cover information